Gonzaga remains No. 1, Baylor back to No. 2 in AP Top 25

 BEARS BOUNCE BACK

-Baylor dropped to No. 3 last week after losing to No. 10 West Virginia in overtime on March 3.
+Baylor dropped to No. 3 last week after losing at Kansas on Feb.
+27, in their second game back from three weeks without any games because of COVID-19 issues within the program.

-The Bears were back to their dominating ways last week after their only loss of the season, beating the Mountaineers in the rematch, then taking down No. 12 Oklahoma State and No. 20 Texas Tech by double digits.
+The Bears were back to their dominating ways last week, winning all three games in six days.
+They won in overtime at No. 10 West Virginia before taking down No. 12 Oklahoma State and No. 20 Texas Tech by double digits at home.

-The win over West Virginia gave Baylor its first Big 12 regular-season title and moved it back into the No. 2 slot this week.
+The win over the Mountaineers gave Baylor its first Big 12 regular-season title and moved it back into the No. 2 slot this week.
 The Bears finished undefeated at home for the first time in 73 years.

 RISING RAZORBACKS